zygisau/WandBox-helper/README.md

 **Edited**

-- Due to issues with already reserved shortcuts, the shortcut for Mac systems was changed from "Command+Y" to "Command + Shift + Y", the default shortcur was respectively changed to "Ctrl + Shift + Y"
+- Due to issues with already reserved shortcuts, the shortcut for Mac systems was changed from "Command+Y" to "Command + Shift + Y", the default shortcut was respectively changed to "Ctrl + Shift + Y"

 ### [v0.2](https://github.com/zygisau/WandBox-helper/releases/tag/v0.2) - (2019-05-01)